Britain lowers Covid-19 alert level

-LONDON (AFP) - Britain on Thursday (Feb 25) lowered the country's virus alert level down one notch from the highest possible, saying a fall in cases had reduced the threat to the state-run National Health Service.
+LONDON • Britain has lowered the country's virus alert level down one notch from the highest possible, saying a fall in cases had reduced the threat to the state-run National Health Service (NHS).

 Since January, the country has been at the highest Level 5, indicating a "material risk of healthcare services being overwhelmed" and a need for "extremely strict" social distancing.